4 Optimization for Machine Learning

 In Stochastic Gradient Descent, we calculate the gradient and update the parameters using just one training sample at a time.
 The gradient approximation reads as follows:

-Of course, using only one data point for updating the parameter instead of all \(i = 1, \dots, N\) is a huge oversimplification.
+Using only one data point per update instead of all \(i = 1, \dots, N\) is a coarse approximation to the full gradient.

 Note

-• Pros: It is much faster per update and requires very little memory.
-The noisy updates can also help the model escape shallow local minima.
+• Pros: Fast per update and requires little memory; the noisy updates can also help the model escape shallow local minima.

-• Cons: The path to the minimum is very noisy and erratic.
-The model never truly “converges” but rather bounces around the minimum.
+• Cons: The path to the minimum is noisy and erratic; the model does not converge to a fixed point but bounces around the minimum.

 Mini-Batch Gradient Descent

-Mini-Batch Gradient Descent is the happy medium and the most common approach used in deep learning.
-We calculate the gradient using a small, random subset of the data called a mini-batch.
+Mini-Batch Gradient Descent is the standard approach in deep learning, balancing batch and SGD.
+The gradient is computed on a small, random subset of the data called a mini-batch.

 and update rule